raph-m/blackjack/README.md

 In the environment folder you can find the classes 'Dealer' and 'Deck'.
 You can find an example on how tu use them in the 'play_blackjack.py' file.

 ## Tools
 In the 'util/tools.py' file, you will find some useful tools for blackjack.
-For example, you can get the score of a hand or it's type (soft, hard, pair)
+For example, you can get the score of a hand or it's type (soft, hard, pair).

 ## Strategies
 In the 'strategies/strategies.py' file you can find some implementations of strategies like the naive strategy (dealer-like strategy).
 You can also find some functions to evaluate strategies.